shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/opensas/introduction.rst

 ..
 The Citizens Broadband Radio Service (CBRS) spectrum (3550-3700 MHz) in the U.S. enables shared wireless communication through a three-tiered access system:

 .. - **Incumbent Access (Tier 1)**: Reserved for military and government users with the highest priority.
 .. - **Priority Access License (PAL, Tier 2)**: Licensed users with priority over unlicensed users, obtained via FCC auction.
 The Virginia Tech Foundation has acquired Priority Access Licenses (PALs) for the newly available Citizens Broadband Radio Service (CBRS).
-Virginia Tech’s priority access licenses include four 10-MHz blocks in Montgomery County and another four 10-MHz blocks in Craig County.
+Virginia Tech's priority access licenses include four 10-MHz blocks in Montgomery County and another four 10-MHz blocks in Craig County.
 The licenses are held by Virginia Tech Technology Assets (VTTA), a subsidiary of the Virginia Tech Foundation, and will be administered by the Division of Information Technology. `Virginia Tech Spectrum Information <https://it.vt.edu/partnerships/university-partnerships/spectrum.html>`_
 .. - **General Authorized Access (GAA, Tier 3)**: Unlicensed users with access to available spectrum but must defer to higher tiers.